 Effective June 30, 2021, the Company terminated the Esterline Technologies Retirement Plan (the "ERP") in accordance with IRS regulations.
 Pension obligations will be distributed through a combination of lump sum payments to eligible plan participants and the purchase of a group annuity contract.
 Upon settlement of the pension obligations, the Company will reclassify unrecognized actuarial gains or losses, currently recorded as a component of accumulated other comprehensive loss in stockholders' deficit, to the Company's condensed consolidated statements of income as settlement gains or charges.
 The Company anticipates the termination process will be completed by the end of fiscal year 2022.

-15. ACCUMULATED OTHER COMPREHENSIVE LOSS
+16. ACCUMULATED OTHER COMPREHENSIVE LOSS

-The following table presents the components of accumulated other comprehensive loss, net of taxes, for the thirteen week periods ended January 1, 2022 and January 2, 2021 (in millions):
+The following table presents the total changes by component in accumulated other comprehensive loss ("AOCI"), net of taxes, for the twenty-six week periods ended April 2, 2022 and April 3, 2021 (in millions):